About Pieces To Pathways

 • educational workshops for community groups and service providers

-For any other harm reduction questions contact:
+For any other harm reduction

 We offer 1-on-1 case management and counseling for individuals at all stages of their drug and alcohol use.
 All services are delivered by queer and trans staff with their own lived experience of substance use.
 Our skills and approaches are diverse and unique to each individual.
 We accept self-referrals and service provider referrals.
 We not accept referrals for any court-mandated treatment services.